-- 1. The successful party shall be entitled to recover reasonable and proportionate costs for representation. - 2.
-The Administrative Committee shall adopt a scale of recoverable costs which shall set ceilings for such costs by reference to the value of the dispute.
+1. The applicant shall be entitled to recover reasonable and proportionate costs for representation.

+2. The Administrative Committee shall adopt a scale of recoverable costs which shall set ceilings for such costs by reference to the value of the dispute.
 The scale may be adjusted from time to time.